scoir/canis/docs/GettingStarted.md

 ## Launch Canis

-Once you finsh setting your configuration, you can start Canis locally using the following `docker-compose` command:
+Once you finish setting your configuration, you can start Canis locally using the following `docker-compose` command:

 ```
 % docker-compose up